johnpc/autoconfirm-signup-authenticator-bug/README.md

 ![screenshot of error](error.png)

-## Lambda Trigger Runs Twice Error
+## ~Lambda Trigger Runs Twice Error~

+**NOTE**: I can no longer reproduce this.
+I may have been hallucinating.

-After attempting sign up, visit your lambda trigger logs in CloudWatch.
-You see two invocations of the pre sign up trigger, even though you only signed up once.
+~After attempting sign up, visit your lambda trigger logs in CloudWatch.
+You see two invocations of the pre sign up trigger, even though you only signed up once.~

-This appears to be because both the OPTIONS call and the POST call result in the pre signup trigger being invoked.
+~This appears to be because both the OPTIONS call and the POST call result in the pre signup trigger being invoked.~

-This is dangerous, because presignup triggers are often used to set up data in the database, and running that setup twice in a row can result in unexpected behavior.
+~This is dangerous, because presignup triggers are often used to set up data in the database, and running that setup twice in a row can result in unexpected behavior.~

 ## Lambda trigger does not have empty event loop by default